Horse Supplements

 Causes

 Acute arthritis is slightly different, and it's usually caused by infection or injury.
-If the acute condition isn't healed correctly or responds unfavourably to treatment, it can lead to chronic arthritis.
+Prevention tips for delaying the onset and reducing risk of arthritis include:

 - Give your horse a balanced diet, including a joint supplement.